-The Phaedo is the final Platonic dialogue focusing on the life Socrates.
-It details the last hours of Socrates, as he is freed from his chains in his cell, and his friends rise early to go to his prison cell and converse with him one last time before death.
+The Phaedo is the final Platonic dialogue focused on the life Socrates.
+It details the last hours of Socrates before he pays the ultimate price.
+Socrates is freed from his chains while remaining confined to his cell.
+His friends rise early to visit to his prison cell one last time and converse with him before his death.

 First, consider the title of the dialogue.
 Why Phaedo?
 The dialogue is recalled and narrated by Phaedo, a follower of Socrates.
-He is asked to recall the last hours of Socrates by a group of Pythagoreans, including one by the name of Echecrates, in their exile in Phlius, an island in the northwest of the Peloponnese.
+He is asked to recall the last hours of Socrates by a group of Pythagoreans, including one by the name of Echecrates.
+The Pythagoreans are in exile on Phlius, an island in the northwest of the Peloponnese.
 Phaedo was on his way home to Elis.
-Therefore, the dialogue is a framed dialogue.
+Therefore, the dialogue is a framed narrative.
+Phaedo tells his story far away from the city of Athens.
 We rely on the truth of Phaedo’s oral recollections, just like the Pythagoreans in Phlius.
-He describes it as a joy to call the memory of Socrates to mind, and the room was without pity as Socrates “nobly and without fear” (58e).
+He describes it as a joy to call Socrates to memory, and the room is brought to pity with the belief that Socrates dies “nobly and without fear” (58e).
+The link between Pythagoras, or more specifically the Pythagoreans (i.e. the followers of a great philosopher) and Socrates should be fully considered.
+Pythagoras is long dead by this point, yet his followers remain to perpetuate his school of thought.
+To what extent can we judge a philosopher based on the activity of his followers?
+Some of Socrates’s followers carry out terrible acts during the reign of the Thirty Tyrants, yet others are simple-minded men, while others are treasonous like Alcibiades.

+At any rate, Phaedo recalls the scene of Socrates’s death.
 A large group of locals were there, all called out by name, including an emotionally overcome Apollodorus.
-Plato was ill and was said to not be present.
-The chief portion of the dialogue contains a discussion between Socrates and Cebes and Simmias, both foreigners.
+Plato was ill and was said not to be present.
+The chief portion of the Phaedo dialogue concerns a discussion between Socrates and Cebes and Simmias, both foreigners to Athens.

 Notably, the death of Socrates is not a tragedy.
 Those present describe an unusual mixed feeling of pain and joy; sometimes laughing, sometimes weeping.
 Upon arrival at the prison, they notice that earlier, Socrates had been composing poetry with his lyre, such as a hymn to Apollo and putting the fables of Aesop to musical verse.
 This is unusual for Socrates, as he is known to criticize the poets, as seen in the Republic and elsewhere.
-The Phaedo reveals a side of Socrates we do not see anywhere else in the dialogues, he is with a group of his followers, and his wife, Xanthippe, as well as his children make an appearance.
+The Phaedo reveals a side of Socrates we do not see anywhere else in the dialogues.
+He is with a group of his followers, and his wife, Xanthippe, as well as his children who make a brief appearance.

+At the end of his life, Socrates makes some cryptic comments and begins to drink the hemlock.
 What is to be made of Socrates’s seemingly insignificant final words?
 As the poison starts to take effect, Socrates begins losing feeling in his legs and chest.
 While lying on his prison bed, he says to Crito: “Crito, we owe a cock to Asclepius.
 Please, don’t forget to pay the debt.”
-Crito responds in the affirmative, but when he asks if there is anything else, Socrates lay still.
+Crito responds in the affirmative, but when he asks if there is anything else, Socrates lies still.
+Perhaps there may have been something else for Socrates to say to Crito.

 Some further thoughts on the death of Socrates can be found here.